What Is Differential Fluid?

 Trucks use the same fluid in both the inter-axle differential and the rear differential.

-How Often Should Differential Fluid Be Changed?
+How Often to Change Differential Fluid

 The answer depends on the manufacturer.
 It’s always best to consult your owner’s manual for the proper service interval.
 In most cases, you will need to change differential fluid every 30,000 to 50,000 miles.